BuildingThingsWithCode/watchShop/README.md

 # A webshop portfolio project.

 Goal was to practice working with Spring and with a Postgres database.
-The project is hosted online.
+This project is hosted online.
 If you would like to try it out you can log in with the following credentials:
 user/user (user account)
 admin/admin (administrator account)
 [Link to the Project](http://defensive-glori-larsmartens-4c10bcc4.koyeb.app/)